 Controversy surrounded the control and editing of the movie and the final version, with an artificially happy ending added and more than an hour of footage cut by RKO, differed considerably from Welles's own intention.

-Even in its much altered form, the film is often regarded as among the best American films ever made, as is Welles's first film, 'Citizen Kane'.
-The film was nominated for four Academy Awards: Best Picture, Best Supporting Actress (Agnes Moorehead), Best Black and White Cinematography (Stanley Cortez), and Best Black and White Interior Decoration.
+The film lost over $600,000 on a budget of $1 million, and represented a huge loss for a small studio like RKO.
+Nevertheless, even in its much altered form, the film is now regarded as among the best American films ever made, as is Welles's first film, 'Citizen Kane'.
+It was nominated for four Academy Awards: Best Picture, Best Supporting Actress (Agnes Moorehead), Best Black and White Cinematography (Stanley Cortez), and Best Black and White Interior Decoration.

-In 1991, 'The Magnificent Ambersons' was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 1991, 'The Magnificent Ambersons' was selected for preservation in the United States National Film Registry by the Library of Congress.

 Main CastJoseph Cotten ...
 Eugene